Ventria Bioscience: Facilities

-Ventria's corporate headquarters is in Denver, Colorado, with additional facilities in Kansas.
+Ventria's corporate headquarters was in Denver, Colorado, with additional facilities in Kansas.
 On September 29, 2006, Kansas officials announced an agreement to bring Ventria’s new bioprocessing facility to Junction City, Kansas.
 Kansas Governor Kathleen Sebelius was supportive of the agreement and was quoted as stating "I welcome Ventria Bioscience to Kansas and look forward to their contributions to the health of children worldwide."
 The effort to attract Ventria to Kansas involved a number of players, including Governor Kathleen Sebelius, Secretary of Agriculture Adrian Polansky, The Kansas Department of Commerce, Junction City and Geary County, Kansas Technology Enterprise Corporation (KTEC), KansasBIO, Kansas State University, and Kansas Farm Bureau.

 Divisions and Subsidiaries

-In 2009, Ventria Bioscience launched InVitria, a division focused on developing and commercializing animal-free cell culture supplements and reagents for the biotechnology and life sciences industries.
-InVitria's products, including recombinant proteins like human albumin and lactoferrin, are designed to replace animal-derived components in cell culture media.
-These products are used in various applications, such as cellular therapy, vaccines, medical devices, and regenerative medicine, providing more consistent, ethical, and safe alternatives for research and production in the biopharmaceutical field.
+Ventria created a new division of its company, called InVitria, in 2009.
+The division specialised in developing and commercialising animal-free cell culture supplements and reagents for use in the bio and life sciences industries.
+Applications for the products include cellular therapy, vaccines, medical devices, and regenerative medicine among others.

 Markets and products

 Human health, cell culture and biomanufacturing, and zoonotic disease are the three targeted markets for Ventria's products.

-As of 2012 Ventria is developing six therapeutic products: